nem-toolchain/nem-toolchain/README.md

 ## Bugs and Feedback

-For bugs, questions and discussions please use the [GitHub Issues](https://github.com/r8d8/nem-toolchain/issues).
+For bugs please use the [GitHub Issues](https://github.com/r8d8/nem-toolchain/issues), for questions and discussions you are welcome to the [Gitter Chat](https://gitter.im/nem-toolchain/Lobby).

 ## Licence